wscoble/beyond-the-prompt/presentation/slides.md

 - Total cost analysis

 ???

-Then I asked Claude Code to implement capability-based security with 4 layers.

-It took 3 days.

 Why so fast?
 Because all the decisions were made.
 No backtracking.
 No "oh wait, this won't work."
 No rework.